-Criminal justice clients often need drug or alcohol treatment due to problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be admitted into a criminal justice drug or alcohol rehabilitation facility or recovery program.
-The first step is to figure out the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Sometimes, the criminal justice clients receive their drug and alcohol treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.
+Criminal justice clients frequently need drug treatment because of their problems with addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be admitted into a criminal justice substance abuse treatment program or recovery program.
+The initial step is to establish the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who determine how much and what type of treatment is necessary.
+Sometimes, the criminal justice clients receive their drug rehabilitation while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.

-Self payment substance abuse rehab facilities are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
-People who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment substance abuse treatment centers are a great alternative to other types of rehab facilities i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
-In order to learn more about self payment at a specific program, contact a substance abuse treatment program and ask about their payment options.
-It is a good idea to contact several facilities so that you have a comparison of your choices regarding treatment options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug rehabilitation program.
+In order to learn more about self payment programs, contact a drug or alcohol rehab center and ask about their payment options.
+It is beneficial to contact several facilities so that you have a comparison of your choices with regards to rehab options and payment methods.